-Emily will go down in history as the player who secured England’s 2014 Women’s World Cup triumph with a try six minutes from the end when her side beat Canada 21-9 in the final.
+England’s all-time leading points-scorer, Emily Scarratt is regardless best known as the player who secured England’s 2014 Women’s World Cup triumph with a try six minutes from the death.

-Emily, who is from a Leicestershire farming family, has a Sports and Exercise Science degree from Leeds Beckett University and was a PE assistant before taking up a full-time contract with the RFU.
+Emily, who is from a Leicestershire farming family, has a sports and exercise science degree from Leeds Beckett University and was a PE teacher before taking up a full-time contract with the RFU.

-She won the RPA England Women’s Players’ Player award in 2013 and was also nominated for the World Rugby Sevens Player of the Year in 2014.
+She won the RPA England Women’s Players’ Player award in 2013 and was also nominated for the World Rugby Sevens Player of the Year in 2014 and 2016.

-Emily captained England Team GB Sevens at the Rio Olympics and is a key member of James Bailey’s squad in the 2017/18 season as full-time member of the sevens squad.
+Emily captained Team GB at the Rio Olympics and is a key member of head coach James Bailey’s England Sevens squad as a full-time member of the set-up.

 434 points – 39T, 70C, 33P.

 2008 USA(R), C, C, I 2009 It, W, I, F, S, USA, F(R), C, NZ(R), NZ 2010 W, It, I, S, F RWC - I, USA, A, NZ 2011 W, It, F, S, I, USA, C, C, F, NZ(1,2R,3) 2012 S, It, W, F, I, F, NZ(1, 2, 3) 2013 NZ(1,2) 2014 F, S, I, W, It RWC - Sam, Sp, C, I, C 2015 USA(R), NZ, C 2016 NZ, C 2017 F, W, It, S, I, A(R), C, NZ, RWC - S(R), I, USA, F, NZ.